duzun/P2PEG/README.md

 For connecting peers there is no way to know about `P2PEG`'s internal state or about other connecting peers, hence generated data is truly random.

+Entropy can also be collected from common website clients.

 ## Basic Usage